petermarkellis/hart-art.info/content/disclaimer/_index.md

 ---
 title: Copyright & Terms of Use
-title_en: "Copyright & Terms of Use"
+title_en: Copyright & Terms of Use
-title_de: ""
+title_de: Urheberrecht & Nutzungsbedingungen
 disclaimer_text_en: >-
   **Copyright Notice**